Warning: super concentrated Hatch flavor lies ahead!

 Once roasted they'll have a sweet, rustic, almost buttery flavor that has made them quite popular amongst chiliheads.

 Note that Hatch chiles are known more for their flavor than their heat.
-Here’s where they stack up heat-wise compared to other chiles:
+Here's where they stack up in the Scoville Scale:

 The two Hatch varieties in the above pic are the ones you'll frequently come across in grocery stores: Big Jim and Sandia.
 They have similar flavor but the Sandia variety is usually hotter.